oSoWoSo/xut/README.md

    - `git`,
    - `mktemp`,
-   - the `xi` tool from the _xtools_ package which requires a working `sudo` configuration,
+   - the `xi` tool from the _xtools_ package which requires a working `sudo` configuration, (for installation/update).
    - the `tput` tool from _ncurses_ (optional).

-	Note that xut will run in other distributions that have sh, posix userland, git and sort -V available, but installing (-i) and upgrading (-u) packages is disabled.
+	Note that xut will run in other distributions that have the above tools available, but installing (-i) and upgrading (-u) packages is disabled.
+In this case, `xi` is not needed.

 ### Todo

 - [ ] Deal with shlibs in order to package more complex sw or modified packages from the upstream repos.